Skip to Content

 Step 6:

-Once baked, allow the cakes to sit in the tins for around 10 minutes then gently flip them out onto a cooling rack.
+Once baked, allow your vegan coffee cakes to sit in the tins for around 10 minutes then gently flip them out onto a cooling rack.
 Leave them to cool completely.

 Two Cakes Cooling On Wire Rack